Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 - Swimming pool: Pools increase liability risk and typically add to premiums.

-- High replacement cost: Larger homes or homes with premium finishes cost more to rebuild, increasing premiums.
+- High replacement cost: Larger homes or homes with premium finishes cost more to rebuild.

 | State | Avg.
 Monthly (No Inspection) | Inspection Likelihood |